 Receiving investment from angels can be a daunting, time consuming process, one that is inherently inefficient.
 Experienced entrepreneurs take steps to minimize these funding inefficiencies.

 These entrepreneurs understand the angel groups investment criteria, and compare their start-up’s focus and requirements.
 They significantly reduce the time they invest in the process.
 Essentially, they understand these four easy steps to pre-qualify themselves and improve their startup funding efficiency.

-- Industry Focus – Some angel groups invest across all industry sectors.
-Such groups may have members with experience across the spectrum, or they may have aligned themselves with industry experts who can support them on projects in which they lack industry knowledge or experience.
+Some angel groups invest across all industry sectors.
+Those groups may have members with experience across the spectrum.
+Or they may have aligned themselves with industry experts who can support them on projects where they lack knowledge or experience.
 However, such groups are the exception.

 Once you know where your start-up falls in these 4 categories, FundingSage’s Premier Tools help to focus your options.